ref_send API 1.16

 One way to think about promises is as a generalization of floating point numbers.
 Floating point arithmetic has a special way of dealing with error conditions, different from that used in integer arithmetic.
 For example, the expression "0 / 0" will throw an ArithmeticException, which aborts the current flow of control.
 In contrast, the expression "0.0 / 0.0" does not throw an exception, instead returning a special value called a NaN and allowing the current flow of control to continue.

-import static org.ref_send.promise.Fulfilled.ref;
+import static org.ref_send.promise.Eventual.ref;

 …